hurenkam/node-red-hue-services/README.md

 # Use
 Using these nodes requires a bit of knowledge on the clip v2 api, as i designed this palette to offer an easy low level interface towards clip.
-Some of the devices have an intelligent mode that allow higher level use cases (motion sensor and dimmer switch).
-The smart behavior is not yet finished thoug, and documentation has not even started yet.

-The basic principle of the nodes is that you select the proper id on the bridge, then clip events associated with that resource id will come out as payload, and whatever payload is piped in will be sent as a put request to the clip interface.
+The basic principle of the nodes is that you select the proper id on the bridge, then clip events associated with that resource id will come out as `msg.payload`, and whatever `msg.payload` is piped in at the input will be sent as a put request to the clip v2 interface.

 The following command will for instance switch a light, room or zone on: